Remy Shittu: Education

 Remy is currently a certified SAFe Professional.
 He received a master's degree in business administration from the University of Lagos and a Certificate in Business and Culture in Sub-Saharan Africa from Nexford University, WashingtonD.C.
 His educational experience includes a bachelor's degree in computer science from Lagos State University.

 Career

 Remy founded The Remy Shittu Foundation, through which he partnered with various organisations to empower historically and systemically marginalized groups.

 In October 2018, he was nominated for the International Visitor Leadership Program to participate in the US Electoral Process – Midterm elections.
 This project was fully sponsored by the US Department of State.
 He is technically adept in Software Engineering, Data, DevOps, Cloud Computing, AI, and Machine Learning.
-Remy Shittu is an accomplished Scrum Master & Agile Project Manager with a stellar ten-year track record and a rich background in harnessing the power of Artificial Intelligence to drive productive impact globally.
+Remy Shittu is a Scrum Master & Agile Project Manager with a ten-year track record and a background in harnessing the power of Artificial Intelligence to drive productive impact globally.
 Among others, he is a product leader and life coach in the area of emotional matters, etc.